ELM-Research/ecg_preprocess/README.md

 ### Mapping Datasets

-Mapping datasets are datasets that are mapped to the base datasets and subsequently used for all experiments.
+Mapping datasets are datasets that are mapped to the base datasets.
+Create these datasets if you want to train a ECG-Langauge Model using [ECG-Bench](github.com/willxxy/ECG-Bench).

 #### ECG-QA dataset curated by [ECG-QA, Oh et al.](https://github.com/Jwoo5/ecg-qa)